How to Bulk Load Vectors

 The default input and output format for vectors in SingleStore is JSON array format.
 This format is convenient and user-readable, but has performance impacts.
 Thus for high performance, SingleStore recommends using Parquet or Avro formats to load large vector data sets, if possible.
 SingleStore also supports vectors encoded in hexadecimal; this encoding is more efficient than JSON array format, but less efficient than Avro or Parquet.
 Use hexadecimal vector representations if using Parquet or Avro would be inconvenient.

-Examples 1 and 2 below demonstrate loading vector data using Parquet and hexadecimal encodings, respectively.
-Example 3 shows exporting vector data using Parquet and hexadecimal encoding.
+Examples 1, 2, and 3 demonstrate loading vector data using Parquet, hexadecimal, and JSON array format, respectively.
 Using Avro is similar to using Parquet, except that the format should be specified as Avro and not Parquet.
-Finally, Example 4 shows loading vector data using the default JSON array format.
+Example 4 shows exporting vector data using Parquet and hexadecimal encodings.

 Example 1 - Bulk Loading Vector Data using Parquet